Groot2025/Thrust_bench/README.md

 Thrust bench for testing motor thrust and storing them in memory card

+Folder.ino is the initial file which was further modified

-Currently there is a 2 min delay in time from RTC
+Currently there is a 2 min difference in time from RTC

 For every new file to be created in the folder you have to reset arduino